webgriffe/SyliusAkeneoPlugin/README.md

           {{ 'webgriffe_sylius_akeneo.ui.enqueue'|trans }}
         </a>

+7. _Optional (usually only on production or pre-production environments)_.
+Install the [suggested crontab](https://github.com/webgriffe/SyliusAkeneoPlugin#suggested-crontab).

 ## Configuration

 First of all you must configure your Akeneo API connection parameters.
 Edit the `config/packages/webgriffe_sylius_akeneo_plugin.yaml` file by adding the following content: